aksaeri/scaleuptoolkit/index.md

 # READI Research

-The Rapid Effective Action Development Initiative (READI) (formerly [EAARC](https://www.eaarc.org/)) is a group of volunteers who conduct research and provide evidence-informed, rigorous and implementable recommendations for practitioners working in EA cause areas.
+The Rapid Effective Action Development Initiative (READI) (formerly [EAARC](https://www.eaarc.org/)) is a group of volunteers who conduct research and provide evidence-informed, rigorous and implementable recommendations for practitioners working on signficant societal problems.

-## Survey of COVID-19 Responses to Understand Behaviour (SCRUB)
+## Research projects

+### What are people's experiences and behaviours in response to the novel coronavirus (COVID-19)?

 The Survey of COVID-19 Responses to Understand Behaviour (SCRUB) project aims to provide current and future policy makers with actionable insights into public attitudes and behaviours relating to the COVID-19 pandemic.